The how and why on React’s usage of linked list in Fiber to walk the component’s tree

 When dealing with UIs, the problem is that if too much work is executed all at once, it can cause animations to drop frames…

-Now what about ‘all at once’ part?
+Now what about that ‘all at once’ part?
 Well, basically, if React is going to walk the entire tree of components synchronously and perform work for each component, it may run over 16 ms available for an application code to execute its logic.
 And this will cause frames to drop causing stuttering visual effects.

 So this can be helped?